muhammadmalik645/Mira/readme.md

 As you can see, both SEO and Accessibility have a 100 and 97 score respectively for mobile and desktop.
 But that is more of a Dawn thing, I didn't do much to improve the score but this also shows how my code doesn't negatively affect
 SEO, accessibility and site performance.

+I have done ADA projects for Voluspa.com so I am familiar with Accessibility as well.

+> [!IMPORTANT]
+> I have created 2 PRs for both my approaches, one utilizes Dawn's native HTMLUpdateUtility object that updates the entire main section based on the Product URL.
+I have stored the Product URL for
+> each color swatch inside its input.
+The next approach that I have coded myself is based on prefetching URLs and the sections using the section rendering API to make the transition and > switching between variants seamless.
+Aftler replacing the old section with the new one, I update the URLs and make sure out of stock sizes aren't selected.
+> The branch called Prefetching-Variants-Approach utilizes my custom approach and the branch called Dawn-HTMLUpdateUtility-Approach utilizes Dawn's native HTMLUpdateUtility object.

+Hope you like the code and functionality.

+Best,

+Muhammad Malik